Thoughts on the Daggerheart Pre-Order Update

 Comments

-One response to “Thoughts on the Daggerheart Pre-Order Update”
+2 responses to “Thoughts on the Daggerheart Pre-Order Update”

 1. […] damage thresholds were quick, but using armor slots and having players do math was clunky.
 From the pre-order recap, it sounds like they are doing away with […]